decentology/dappstarter-core/README.md

 To view your dapp, open your browser to http://localhost:5000

 We ♥️ developers and want you to have an awesome experience.
 You should be experiencing Dappiness at this point.
 If not, let us know and we will help.
-Visit [https://support.trycrypto.com](https://support.trycrypto.com) or hit us up on Twitter @TryCrypto.
+Visit [https://support.trycrypto.com](https://support.trycrypto.com) or hit us up on Twitter @decentology.

 ## Smart Contract